sigamani/agentic-rag/README.md

-# ConvFinQA: Finetuning and Evaluating a Chain-of-Thought LLM on Financial QA
+# ConvFinQA: Fine-Tuning and Evaluating a Chain-of-Thought LLM for Financial QA

 ---

 ## 🧠 Objective

-Fine-tune a small, instruction-tuned LLM on structured financial reasoning tasks (e.g., calculating ratios, extracting facts) with step-by-step supervision and evaluate its end-to-end performance using retrieval + reasoning metrics.
+Fine-tune a small, instruction-tuned LLM on structured financial reasoning tasks—such as calculating ratios and extracting numeric facts—with step-by-step supervision.
+Evaluate performance using both retrieval and reasoning metrics.

 ---